michaelb/sniprun/README.md

 ## Known limitations

-**Sniprun isn't** a way to run a whole 50k lines, 3 languages projects.
-A one-liner `:!make run` is better suited to do this most of the time.

 Due to its nature, Sniprun may have trouble with programs that :

 - Mess with standard output / stderr
 - Need to read from stdin
-- Print incorrect UTF8 characters, or just too many lines
 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong. **Relative paths may cause issues**, as the current working directory for sniprun will be somewhere in ~/.cache/sniprun, and relative imports may miss.
-- No support for Windows, and MacOS users have to compile sniprun manually
+- No support for Windows, and NixOS or MacOS users have to compile sniprun locally.

 ## Changelog